-It is like asking a doctor over the phone what your pain in the stomach is about and whether he could cure it.
-The Doc needs to get a more complete history, lab work and X-rays etc.
+It is like asking a doctor over the phone what the pain in your stomach is, and whether he could cure it.
+The Doctor needs to get a more complete history, lab work, and X-rays etc.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.